n0ne/minikube-test/README.md

 - `kubectl describe pods <pod-name>` - command is used to retrieve detailed information about a specific pod in a Kubernetes cluster.
 - `kubectl describe service short-app-port` - command is used to retrieve detailed information about a specific service in a Kubernetes cluster.
 - `kubectl logs <pod-name>` - command is used to retrieve the logs of a specific pod in a Kubernetes cluster.
+- `kubectl run my-pod --image=<docker-image-name> --labels="components=frontend"` - command is used to create and run a particular image on the cluster.

 - `kubectl port-forward --address 0.0.0.0 -n default service/<service-name> 31200:3000` - command is used to forward Kubernetes services to a set of local ports.
 I don't know why, but my minikube cluster has IP `192.168.49.2`.
 I need this port forward to access it locally.